 So, what’s the controversy?
 Is it the fact that the monument is in the middle of nowhere and cost $65,000 to construct in 1880 (equal to about $1.4 million today) and was shaped like a pyramid from Egypt?
 Nope, the issue is that the men were honored for completing a project that turned out to be one of the greatest cases of political graft in American history!

-Turns out the UP created a satellite company, Credit Mobilier of America, and they subcontracted the construction of the railroad to them/itself.
+Turns out the Union Pacific (UP) railroad company created a satellite company, Credit Mobilier of America, and they subcontracted the construction of the railroad to them/itself.
 Credit Mobilier then charged the UP almost twice the actual construction costs, which UP turned around and charged the government, and they pocketed the $44 MILLION in overcharges (equal to about $673 million today)!
 Thirty-two politicians were given shares of Credit Mobilier stock at discounted prices with hefty dividend returns, to include the Vice President, Secretary of the Treasury, and Congressman Ames.
 The fraud and graft were uncovered in 1872, but Ames was not even removed from office (he did resign)!
 Instead, the men he made rich built him a monument eight years later to shift the nation’s focus from great controversy to great accomplishment!